 SureID will follow up with you within the next 48 hours.

-Identity insurance is the ability of an online organization or service to determine that the electronic credential you are presenting to begin a transaction or log in to the service actually belongs to you.
+Identity assurance is the ability of an online organization or service to determine that the electronic credential you are presenting to begin a transaction or log in to the service actually belongs to you.
 Assurance levels (ALs) speak to the varying degrees of trust given to specific credentials depending on the authorization process, associated technology and stated policy.

-Identity insurance gives service providers and organizations confidence that you are the person attached to your identity credentials.
+Identity assurance gives service providers and organizations confidence that you are the person attached to your identity credentials.
 Identity assurance relates to the concept of “degree of certainty.”
 There are four different levels of assurance (LOAs) detailed by the U.S. National Institute of Standards and Technology (NIST):

 These four levels have been subsequently implemented by Canada and the U.K. for government services.